shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “You think you deserve gold?
 No, you will not get a reward.
 You should be grateful that I graciously did not have you arrested and put in prison.
 Be thankful I don’t charge you for the blood stains on my red carpet from your gaping wounds.
 Be grateful I saved your horse.”

-“Wait, you’re *Dahfair*?”
+“Wait, you’re *Dhafir*?”
 Larkwren muttered, trying not to shake in his boots.

-“I’m *the* Dahfair.
+“I’m one of them.
 And you best remember that!”

 Larkwren nodded.
 He winced in pain.